bytedance/trae-agent/README.md

 ### Setup API Keys

-We recommand to configure Trae Agent using the config file.
+Configure Trae Agent using the config file or environment variables.

-You can also set your API keys as environment variables:
+**For OpenAI-compatible services**, you can set API keys as environment variables:

 ```bash
 # For OpenAI